roganich/roganich/README.md

 ## Hobbies

 - Tennis player at least once a week.
+- Mélomano los fines de semana.

 ## Contact

-You can reach me at <n.rodriguezg@uniandes.edu.co>
+You can reach me at <n.rodriguezg@uniandes.edu.co> or <rodgarnicolas@gmail.com>